FoamScience/manim-present/README.md

      to specific code lines.
    - `custom`: accepts single-line python manim-like code to produce `Mobjects` to render
    - `diagram`: mostly-linear diagramming through rectangle nodes which can be grouped.
-   - `image`: media rendering for raster image formats
+   - `image`: media rendering for raster image formats; from the images folder.
-   - `items`: similar to Latex's enumerate, but needs an anchor object for positioning
+   - `items`: similar to Latex's enumerate, but needs an anchor object for positioning, with partial weighting and coloring
-   - `plot`: simple scatter or line (or both) plotting
+   - `plot`: simple scatter or line (or both) plotting.
+CSV files loaded from a `data` folder.
-   - `reset`: resets the slide, keeping layout elements
+   - `reset`: resets the slide, keeping layout elements.
-   - `svg`: media rendering for SVG objects, recommended for symbols and vector logos
+   - `svg`: media rendering for SVG objects, recommended for symbols and vector logos.
-   - `tex`: Latex rendering, recommended only for equations
+   - `tex`: Latex rendering, recommended only for equations.
    - `text`: simple text rendering, controlling font size and text color, with partial weighting and coloring
+   - `video`: renders an MP4 file and can set its playback speed and control its rendered height.
+     Video duration is automatically deduced using the `ffmpeg` package.
+Video files are stored in the images folder.
 1. All slide components adhere to a common position scheme (These translate to Manim, in this order):
    - `align_to`: to align two objects in a direction.
 The target object can be the `{{ last }}` rendered item.
    - `next_to`: moves the object next to the target, and applies a translation in specified direction